rbleattler/mdop-docs/mdop/mbam-v25/about-mbam-25-sp1.md

 ### MBAM Client support for Encrypted Hard Drives

 MBAM supports BitLocker on Encrypted Hard Drives that meet TCG specification requirements for Opal and IEEE 1667 standards.
-When BitLocker is enabled on these devices, it generates keys and perform management functions on the encrypted drive.
+When BitLocker is enabled on these devices, it generates keys and performs management functions on the encrypted drive.
 See [Encrypted Hard Drive](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831627(v=ws.11)) for more information.

 ### Delegation configuration no longer required when registering SPNs